 - Medical conditions e.g. diabetes or certain medications

-There are various PE treatments which may be use to manage symptoms and last longer in bed, including:
+There are various premature ejaculation measures which may be used to manage symptoms to delay ejaculation and last longer in bed.
+These include:

-- Counseling including ‘couples therapy’ whereby partners may help practice delaying ejaculation
+- Counselling including ‘couples therapy’ whereby partners may help practice delaying ejaculation

-- Masturbating an hour or two before having sex
+- Masturbating an hour or two hours before sex

 - Taking a deep breath to briefly shut down the ejaculation reflex